 · Now, fill in the basic information and proceed according to your situation.

 If you don’t create a Google Analytics account, the Setup Assistant will do it for you before the beginning of 2023.
-If you are facing issues migrating from universal analytics to GA4, you may consider hiring an SEO services agency to help you with data migration.
+If you are facing issues migrating from universal analytics to GA4, you may consider hiring a Professional SEO services agency to help you with data migration.

 How Google Analytics 4 will help your business?